1. What is NIC?

 - The LNIC is also working with business associations such as Liberian Business Association, Liberia Chamber of Commerce, etc. in addressing issues affecting them and has successfully assisted individual Liberian businesses to access incentives, finance, and land among other things.

-For more information you can contact the LNIC through:
+For more information, you can contact the NIC as follows: